mhk42/is117-gittest-real/answers/question-15.md

-tail -n 20 filename shows the last 20 lines of a file.
+tail -n 20 filename shows the last 20 lines of a file, useful for logs or recent updates by the way.